dmbarbour/glas/docs/GlasCLI.md

         #!/usr/bin/glas --script.g.m4
         program goes here

-This operation would load the script file, remove the shebang line, compile the script body based on the specified extensions, then run the resulting application.
-This is much more suitable than '--run' because the '--' separator doesn't fit and file extensions are frequently elided.
+This operation loads the script file, removes the shebang line, compiles the script program (without local modules), then runs it as an application.

-As a user-defined op, we might need to use `#!/usr/bin/env -S glas script .g.m4` which is usable but relatively awkward.
-Additionally, we cannot read the script file within a staged app, so we might need accelerated evaluation instead.
+## Exit Codes

+Keeping it simple.

+         0  pass
+         1  fail

+Using log messages for detailed warnings or errors.

-## Thoughts
+## Bootstrap

-### System Health

-Distributions support automatic testing in the form of "test-" modules, both local and global.
-Tests can potentially perform automatic type checking, unit tests, and integration tests.
-But there are some limits, such as they cannot perform linting.
-Distributions can potentially leverage more conventional tooling at the repository level to support linting and other features.
-But this is beyond the scope of glas command line interface.
+The bootstrap implementation of 'glas' might support only the *binary* run-mode for applications.
+This reduces need to implement a complete effects system up front.
+Assuming we can print a binary to standard output, the following can potentially work:

+    # build
+    /usr/bin/glas --run glas-binary > /tmp/glas
+    chmod +x /tmp/glas

+    # verify
+    /tmp/glas --run glas-binary | cmp /tmp/glas

+    # install
+    sudo mv /tmp/glas /usr/bin/

+The target architecture could be provided as an argument or by defining a 'target' module.

+*Note:* It is feasible to support early bootstrap via intermediate ".c" file or similar, to leverage a mature optimizing compiler.
+But I hope to eventually express all optimizations within the glas module system!